 Philip Avery, Founder and Managing Director at Navtech Radar, believes that SVD deployment will make a big difference to the country’s strategic road network.
 ‘ClearWay has already proved its value on highways around the world, and we know it helps get assistance to drivers more quickly.
 We are delighted to be deploying it at scale here in the UK.’

 The ability of the radar-based solution to identify stationary vehicles in under ten seconds is a major advance in response times and road safety.
 Previously, detection and response could take several minutes; ClearWay’s SVD means drivers spend less time stranded in live lanes.
 As well as getting assistance to drivers more quickly and with clear benefits in terms of safety, it also helps traffic flow, by ensuring incidents are cleared quickly.

 Nationwide roll-out of SVD

-The use of ClearWay technology is part of Highways England’s programme of improvements, which will see radar SVD installed on all existing all-lane smart motorways by the end of March 2023.
-The contract could lead to the deployment of up to 700 Navtech radars.
+The use of ClearWay technology is part of Highways England’s programme of improvements, which could see up to 700 Navtech radars installed for SVD by the end of March 2023

 "At Navtech we are delighted to be working with Highways England on a project that will greatly enhance driver safety on the UK’s motorways.
 We hope that drivers will be reassured by the capability of our radar technology – which has been used in critical safety applications for over 20 years."